-To monitor the workflow or check its progress, from the AEM main console page, click Tools > Workflow.
+To monitor the workflow or check its progress, from the Experience Manager main console page, select Tools > Workflow.
 On the Workflow Instances page, select a workflow.
-On the menu bar, click Open History.
+On the menu bar, select Open History.
 You can also terminate, suspend, or rename a selected workflow from the same Workflow Instances page.

 (Optional) The default batch size in the reprocessing workflow is 50 assets per job.
 This optimal batch size is governed by the average asset size and the MIME types of assets on which the reprocess is run.
-A higher value means you will have many files in a single reprocessing job.
-Accordingly, the processing banner stays on AEM assets for a longer time.
-However, if the average file size is small–1 MB or less–Adobe recommends that you increase the value to several hundred, but never more than a 1000.
-If the average file size is large–hundreds of megabytes–Adobe recommends that you lower the batch size up to 10.
+A higher value means you have many files in a single reprocessing job.
+So, the processing banner stays on Experience Manager assets for a longer time.
+However, if the average file size is small – 1 MB or less – Adobe recommends that you increase the value to several 100, but never more than 1000.
+If the average file size is large, such as hundreds of megabytes, Adobe recommends that you lower the batch size up to 10.

-In Experience Manager, click Adobe Experience Manager to access the global navigation console, then click the Tools (hammer) icon > Workflow > Models.
+In Experience Manager, select Adobe Experience Manager to access the global navigation console, then select the Tools (hammer) icon > Workflow > Models.

 On the Workflow Models page, in Card View or List View, select Scene7: Reprocess Assets.

-On the tool bar, click Edit.
+On the tool bar, select Edit.
 A new browser tab opens the Scene7: Reprocess Assets workflow model page.

-On the Scene7: Reprocess Assets workflow page, near the upper-right corner, click Edit to “unlock” the workflow.
+On the Scene7: Reprocess Assets workflow page, near the upper-right corner, select Edit to “unlock” the workflow.

-In the workflow, select the Scene7 Batch Upload component to open the toolbar, then click Configure on the toolbar.
+In the workflow, select the Scene7 Batch Upload component to open the toolbar, then select Configure on the toolbar.

-In the upper-right corner of the Batch Upload to Scene7 – Step Properties dialog box, click Done.
+In the upper-right corner of the Batch Upload to Scene7 – Step Properties dialog box, select Done.

-In the upper-right corner of the Scene7: Reprocess Assets workflow model page, click Sync.
+In the upper-right corner of the Scene7: Reprocess Assets workflow model page, select Sync.
 When you see Synced, the workflow runtime model is successfully synchronized and ready to reprocess assets in a folder.